vedi/knowledge-base/src/documents/samples/tune.html.md

 * Measure SOOMLA LevelUp events to see which ad networks and publishers are sending you engaged users that make more in-game progress.

+* Measure SOOMLA Insights events to see which ad networks and publishers are sending you paying users.

 <br>